0xCatduck/0xCatduck/README.md

 - 👋 Hi, I’m @0xCatduck
 - 👀 I’m interested in Web3
 - 🌱 I’m currently learning Python since 2023/07
-- 📫 reach me via my twitter
+- 📫 reach me via my email

 <!---
 0xCatduck/0xCatduck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.